Download The Guide

 With over 220 countries in the world, how is it possible to ship worldwide if each country has different valuation methods?
 Doing manual calculations clearly isn't a scalable solution.

-The Easyship platform automatically calculates duties and taxes for all international orders based on the category of your item and the country you’re shipping to.
+Additionally, Easyship's platform automatically calculates duties and taxes for all international orders based on the category of your item and the country you're shipping to.
 Learn more here.

 Need to estimate your shipping duties & taxes?
 Our calculator can give you an idea of what to expect.Try It Now

-Does your business need a customs broker?
 A customs broker is well-versed in customs duties, rules, and regulations, and will ensure that your shipments will clear customs at both the country of origin and the destination country.

-Businesses that send shipments to consumers (end-users) don’t need a customs broker – the same applies if you ship with Easyship!
-However, B2B businesses that require large shipments to be sent overseas is recommended to work with one.Learn more about customs brokers.
+Businesses that send shipments to consumers don't need a customs broker - the same applies if you ship with Easyship!
+However, B2B businesses that require large freight shipments to be sent overseas is recommended to work with one.Learn more about customs brokers.

-What is the best way to communicate duties and taxes payment to customers?
 Business owners who sell worldwide can experience a high “cost to serve” from international customers if they are not transparent about duties and taxes.

 By not being clear on how much will be paid and who will pay for it, you run the risk of: